connorrothschild/v4/src/routes/post/svelte-and-d3.md

 <Info>

-Another way to achieve easy responsiveness is to <a href="https://svelte.dev/tutorial/dimensions" target="_blank">bind the SVG's parent container's div width</a> to some variable (<code>width</code>) and set the SVG's width to match.
+Another way to achieve easy responsiveness is to <a href="https://svelte.dev/tutorial/dimensions" target="_blank" rel="noopener noreferrer">bind the SVG's parent container's div width</a> to some variable (<code>width</code>) and set the SVG's width to match.

 </Info>